anan474/anan474/README.md

 ## Hello there 👋

 My name is Agung.
-I create fast, clean, and maintainable applications, ready to scale from few users to thousands.
+I create fast, clean, and maintainable applications.
 Background in computer science and ability as a full stack developer (front end and back end) allow me to create everything from small business websites to custom web applications and mobile apps.

 ## Statistics 🔥